The plight of a stranded goose has captured the attention of a historic neighborhood

 A domestic goose, white with an orange beak, has been paddling about at the bottom of a waterfall on Stroudwater River, calling for his gaggle of friends on the higher water, for days, according to residents of the surrounding Stroudwater neighborhood.

-Perhaps even more disturbing to locals is that the geese so familiar to this picturesque Portland area are dwindling in numbers.
+Perhaps even more disturbing to locals is that the geese who have become something of the unofficial mascots for this picturesque Portland area are dwindling in numbers.

 “We’re all concerned about him,” said David Chisholm, who stopped with his 7-year-old grandson, Ari Kirtani, along a bridge overlooking the harried goose Tuesday morning.
 “He’s obviously distressed and he can’t find his way back home.
 He knows where he wants to go, he just can’t get there.”